darthlotu5/WhatsAppDotnet/PUBLISHING.md

 ---

-**Happy publishing! 🎉** Remember to test thoroughly before each release and follow semantic versioning principles.
+**Happy publishing!** Remember to test thoroughly before each release and follow semantic versioning principles.